SoccerNet/sn-gamestate/README.md

 3. Jersey number recognition
 4. Team affiliation

-For more information, please have a look at our [Youtube video](https://www.youtube.com/watch?v=UDeSdOR9Ing).
+For more information, please have a look at our [introductory Youtube video](https://www.youtube.com/watch?v=UDeSdOR9Ing) and [more exhaustive tutorial](https://www.youtube.com/watch?v=Ir-6D3j_lkA&t=1553s).

 ### 🎯 About GS-HOTA: the Evaluation Metric for Game State Reconstruction
 GS-HOTA is a novel evaluation metric to measure the ability of a GSR method to correctly track and identify all athletes on the sports pitch.